 Autumn is a peak time to plant your winter vegetables.
 Consider cabbage, lettuce, rocket, spinach, carrots, Asian greens, cauliflower, spring onions, leek, swedes, beetroot, pumpkins, potatoes, radishes and turnips.
 Broad beans are a great source of protein and also ready for planting at this time of year.
 Parsley is one of the hardiest herbs and incredibly healthy.
 Also add some rosemary, oregano, coriander, thyme and mint.
 You’ll have so many delicious combinations for cooking throughout winter.
 Think creamy soups, crispy roast vegetables, rich curries and fresh salads.
 And don’t forget to add lots of vibrant flowers to your garden.
 Here’s a guide to seasonal planting in Australia, including a companion planting guide.

-Cottagecore offers a form of nostalgia that celebrates the benefits of the slow life where not a lot happens — sounds like quarantine, right?
-People are being reminded of the simple things in life, such as being more self-contained and reliant in the family unit.
-In the cottagecore ideal world, life is devoid of contemporary stressors and the only work is domestic work… brimming with a sense of fulfilment.
+Cottagecore offers a form of nostalgia that celebrates the benefits of the slow life where not a lot happens — sounds like lockdown, right?
+People are being reminded of the simple things in life, such as being more self-contained and reliant on the family unit.
+In the cottagecore ideal world, life is devoid of contemporary stressors and the only work is domestic work… brimming with a sense of fulfillment.

 Teaching children life’s necessities is a part of the cottagecore ideal, such as how to sew, knit, harvest vegetables, repurpose items, knead bread, bake and cook healthy meals.
 Introducing them to domestic life early while they’re young, eager to please and always want to be by your side is a great way to set them up with skills that will last a lifetime.